 The region has a rich cultural heritage that can be seen in its colonial architecture and spectacular Mayan ruins.
-Despite a big party scene along the coast, there are many other things to do in Yucatan for those travelers who want to learn the culture of this region and get outside the tourist bubble.
+Despite a big party scene along the coast, there are many other things to do in Yucatan Peninsula for those travelers who want to learn the rich culture of this region and get outside the tourist bubble.

-Best places to visit in Yucatan Peninsula
+Best places to visit in Yucatan

 Where to stay: Gran Real Yucatan